Rename vs. Replace

 When to Use Replace

-command brings simple, powerful search-and-replace to the CLI and
+Section titled “When to Use Replace”The replace command brings simple, powerful search-and-replace to the CLI and

 AI agents: